 How Will You Travel?

 Choosing travel for business might seem easy from the outside.
 All you have to do is pick a method, right?
 The sad truth is that there’s a lot more to planning business travel than choosing whether you’ll take a plane, car, or another kind of transportation.

-Money is the biggest factor in planning corporate travel for most businesses.
+Money is the biggest factor in planning corporate travel for most businesses, especially when considering options for an expense management system.
 The company might foot the bill or reimburse employees for their travel costs.
 In other cases, leaving each employee to arrange and pay for transport is most practical.

 Calculating the cheapest method is prudent when your company’s the one paying.
 You’ll need to rent one or more cars if you have no company vehicle.
 Using apps and online tools to find deals on fuel can save a lot of money on corporate travel.

 Flying or taking other public transportation sometimes costs less than driving, so you’ve got to compare a lot of prices.
 It’s time-consuming work, but online travel cost comparison tools make it a little easier.

 Picking a travel method also depends on how soon you need to be at your destination.
 Flying is most convenient if you’re planning on short order.
 Forgetting the other options and focusing on the cheapest air travel rates both expedites your task and gives you access to the quickest travel method.